World’s Best Chocolate Chip Cookies

 • 1/2 cup white chocolate chips

-1. Pre-heat oven to 350-F (Convection setting, if possible).
-Line a baking sheet with parchment paper.
+1. Pre-heat oven to 350-F. Line a baking sheet with parchment paper.

 2. Put the butter and sugars in a stand mixer or mixing bowl.
 Cream together using the paddle attachment on medium-speed, a handheld electric whisk, or a wooden spoon for about 1 minute.